-If your ID card displays the National Advantage Program (NAP) logo your cost may be lower when you get care from a NAP provider.
+If your ID card displays the National Advantage Program (NAP) logo your cost may be lower when you get care from a NAP provider for whom we access NAP rates.
+Claims for services received from a NAP provider and paid at the NAP contracted rate are not subject to the federal surprise bill law.
 Through NAP, the recognized charge is determined as follows:

-- If your service was received from a NAP provider, a pre-negotiated charge will be paid.
+- If your service was received from a NAP provider, a pre-negotiated charge may be lower when you get care from a NAP provider for whom we access rates.
 NAP providers are out-of-network providers that have contracts with Aetna, directly or through third-party vendors, that include a pre-negotiated charge for services.
-NAP providers are not network providers. - If your service was not received from a NAP provider, a claim specific rate or discount may be negotiated by Aetna or a third-party vendor.
+NAP providers are not network providers.
+(At times, Aetna may choose to terminate specific providers from NAP and will notify the provider of such a decision.) - If your service was not received from a NAP provider, a claim specific rate or discount may be negotiated by Aetna or a third-party vendor.